 La Herradura’s four beaches remain mostly in their natural state, with Playa Berengueles being one of Spain’s top scuba destinations.

 Motril is the industrial hub of the Costa Tropical.
-It’s fun side includes a golf course and 7 beaches with the most popular, Playa Granada, in the city’s upscale area.
+Its fun side includes a golf course and seven beaches, with the most popular, Playa Granada, in the city’s upscale area.

-Nerja, a mix of mountains and beaches, is actually a Costa del Sol village, but it has the Costa Tropical climate.
+Nerja, a mix of mountains and beaches, is actually a Costa del Sol village, but it has a Costa Tropical climate.

 Though Granada is an hour inland, it’s easy to reach the Costa Tropical from the city.

 The Costa del Sol – the Sunshine Coast

 Spain’s crown jewel, the Costa del Sol, is the resplendent beachline of Malaga along the Alboran Sea, the western arm of the Mediterranean.

 Andalucía’s most developed region, and one of Spain’s most important tourist areas, the Costa del Sol is open to absolutely everyone.